A colonoscopy is an exam that views the inside of the colon (large intestine) and rectum, using a tool called a colonoscope.

 sigmoidoscopyor x-ray tests ( CT scanor barium enema) Anemiadue to low iron (usually when no other cause has been found) Blood in the stool, or black, tarry stools

-- Follow-up of a past finding, such as polyps or
+- Follow-up of a past finding, such as

 - Inflammatory bowel disease (